Georgia Court Records

 - Marriage official registration location

-What Types of Marriage Records are available in Georgia?
+What Types of Marriage Records Are Available in Georgia?

 - Marriage licenses.